TheBellman/msk-glue-example/terraform/README.md

  - Terraform 1.3.6 or above
  - Terraform AWS provider 4.48.0 or above
+ - the target AWS region has a usable EC2 Key Pair

 The example code broadly assumes AWS CLI 2.9.10 or better is available.